Our Well-Being Matters

 5. Follow Up

-The key adult will always ask a young person to come and see them after the concern has been resolved.
+The key adult will always ask a young person to come and see them after the concern has been resolved to check in with them.

 The following key adults’ below will be available at different times in the day to listen if you are really worried.